Skip to main content

 }

-• utilization — the context window fraction from the previous run (null when memory_compaction_ratio=0.0).
+• utilization — the context window fraction that triggered the most recent pass (null when memory_compaction_ratio=0.0).

-• steps — one entry per compactor with message counts before and after.
+• steps — one entry per compactor with message counts before and after (for the most recent pass).

 This data is visible in the Timbal platform trace viewer alongside the other span metadata.